Do you think you need to get screened for a STI?

 GET HELP NOW

 Our confidential STI services are free to you, and you can get tested whether you are pregnant or not.
 Receive compassionate, professional care at two of our Nebraska locations – EPS Maple Village (3029 N 93rd Street) and EPS Bellevue (908 W Mission Ave).
 Contact our helpline today to access our free screening and treatment services.
 A nurse is available to listen to your concerns and to help you.
 Schedule your appointment by clicking on the button below.
-You can also call our helpline – 402.554.1000 – or text to 402.669.5563.
+You can also call our helpline or text.

 Everything is free which would make you think that office wouldn’t look nice, have friendly staff, you would be rushed, it would be a long wait, or be overcrowded.
 But it wasn’t.
 I’m happy I came here and I’m very thankful for the information and services I was given.